Kubafqt/Snake-Sandbox/README.md

 Idea of Snake SandBox game. - SandBox of snake game in snake game base.

-Soon I will develop this project more and optimize database tables.

-After that I will add more new features for better gameplay experience and more sandbox elements.
+Soon I will add more new features for better gameplay experience and more sandbox elements.

 Other ideas: more snakes types, with some spells (much more OOP, better code readability and OOP patterns)